-1.2 Related Work
+1.2 Other Related Work

-We have already mentioned the related work that is closest to ours: PPOIDC [28], UPPRESSO [27], and AIF-ZKP [32], all of which operate within the plain SSO model.
+We have already mentioned the related work that is closest to ours: PPOIDC [26], UPPRESSO [25], and AIF-ZKP [31], all of which operate within the plain SSO model.
 We consider the plain SSO model as one where users do not manage long-term keys or credentials, crucial for convenience and adoption, but this comes with privacy limitations: colluding IdP and RPs can trace users.
-Therefore, we briefly discuss solutions for pseudonymous user authentication that provide stronger privacy than our work, but at the cost of reduced usability.
-A summary of pseudonymous user authentication solutions and a comparison to our work is given in Tab.
-1.
+Therefore, we also briefly discuss solutions for pseudonymous user authentication that provide stronger privacy than our work, but at the cost of reduced usability.
+A summary of such pseudonymous user authentication solutions and a comparison to our work is given in Table 1.

-Protocols Outside the Plain SSO Model.
-The protocols [16, 23, 26, 45, 46] provide untraceable pseudonymous authentication but either introduce additional parties or rely on user-managed secret keys, thus deviating from the plain SSO setting PseudoID [16] introduces an additional token service to blindly sign a token that gets bound to a pseudonym and user secret, allowing users to authenticate directly to an RP.
+The protocols [13, 21, 24, 42, 43] provide untraceable pseudonymous authentication but either introduce additional parties or rely on user-managed secret keys, thus deviating from the plain SSO setting: PseudoID [13] introduces an additional token service to blindly sign a token that gets bound to a pseudonym and user secret, allowing users to authenticate directly to an RP.
 Besides the extra party, this approach makes RP authentication towards the IdP impossible due to the token's independence from the RP's identity.
-EL PASSO [46] lets users obtain a short-lived anonymous credential from the IdP, again bound to a user-held key.
-The user can then locally derive an RPspecific pseudonym and presentation token from that credential and key for each login.
+EL PASSO [43] lets users obtain a short-lived anonymous credential from the IdP, again bound to a user-held key.
+The user can then locally derive an RP-specific pseudonym and presentation token from that credential and key for each login.
 This provides untraceable authentication but again detaches the RP authentication from the IdP and requires users to manage a long-term key.
-PrivSSO [23] requires users to create and manage a dedicated signature key pair for each RP account, which is then bound to a generic IdP token.
+PrivSSO [21] requires users to create and manage a dedicated signature key pair for each RP account, which is then bound to a generic IdP token.
 Using both enables pseudonymous and unobservable authentication towards an RP but relies on even more keys that need to be securely stored and orchestrated by the user.
-The approaches [26, 45] do not require user keys but leverage secure enclaves on the user side or on an extra party to compute the users' pseudonyms.
-The enclave acts as an intermediary between the RPs and the IdP, ensuring pseudonym correctness through remote attestation and eliminating the need for the IdP to learn the rid.
+The approaches [24, 42] do not require user keys but leverage secure enclaves on the user side or on an extra party to compute the users' pseudonyms.
+The enclave acts as an intermediary between the RPs and the IdP, eliminating the need for the IdP to learn the rid, while the correctness of the pseudonym is guaranteed through remote attestation.